tpoliveira-mariana/unbabel-challenge/README.md

 # Build

-To build the CLI application run one of the following commands:
+To build the CLI application, first ensure you have `Python` and `pip` intalled, then run one of the following commands:

 	pip install --editable .

 	python -m pip install --editable .

+**Note:** You need to be on the root directory of this repo.

 To ensure the command succeeded, verify the creation of the directory `./maverage.egg-info/`.